lukechampine/fastxor/README.md

 twice as many bits per cycle.
 Lastly, for very small slices, the cost of the function call starts to outweigh the benefit of AVX/SSE (the Go compiler never inlines handwritten asm).
-If you need to xor exactly 16 bytes (common in block ciphers), the specialized `Block` function outperforms the more generic `Bytes`:
+If you need to xor exactly 16 bytes (common in block ciphers), the specialized `Block` function is about 6 times faster than the more generic `Bytes`:

 ```
-BenchmarkBlock-4    	1000000000	        2.72 ns/op	 5888.02 MB/s
+BenchmarkBlock-4      	2000000000	        1.18 ns/op	13546.30 MB/s
 ```